 Threats

-Threats can be used to track indicators of compromise, also known as "IoC."
+Threats can be used to track indicators of compromise (IOCs).
 You can create your own threats or use Rapid7 or other community threats to add to your defenses.

-IoCs may be a known bad IP address, domain, or URL for which you want to be notified if someone in the organization accesses it.
-A threat in InsightIDR can also be a hash for which you want to be notified if someone runs it.
+IOCs may be a known bad IP address, domain, or URL for which you want to be notified if someone in the organization accesses it.
+A threat in SIEM (InsightIDR) can also be a hash for which you want to be notified if someone runs it.

 To protect your environment, learn how to utilize existing threats or add your own threats.